ABOUT

 What and which artists have influenced your work?

-New York Golden age/early Pop Art artists like Andy Warhol, the Young Artists Movement and British Pop Art like Peter Blake, photographers like Cecil Beaton (fashion) and Frans Lanting, (National Geographic), are important references for my work.
+New York Golden Age/early Pop Art artists like Andy Warhol, the Young Artists Movement, British Pop Art like Peter Blake, and photographers like Cecil Beaton (fashion) and Frans Lanting (National Geographic) are essential references for my work.

-He has been creating paintings, collages, and prints that blend modernity and nostalgia throughout his long artistic career, which clearly inspires my work.
-I am absolutely sure that I could learn immensely from the diversity of his techniques and mediums and his life-long love for art.
+He has been creating paintings, collages, and prints that blend modernity and nostalgia throughout his long artistic career, which inspires my work.
+I am confident that I can learn immensely from the diversity of his techniques and mediums and his life-long love for art.

 I deeply admire his late period and the fact that he continues creating, no longer interested in the art world's opinion of his work, instead creating what he wants, being utterly genuine, regardless of its relation to his previous paintings and formed identity, His freedom of choice and creativity in his late compositions inspire me to be authentic, breaking the rules and following my inspiration, sharing a message of blissfulness with the world.